Index SAP Commerce Cloud

 Pull vs push

-Depending on your needs and SAP Commerce configuration, one of the approaches will be more suitable for you.
+Depending on your needs and SAP Commerce configuration, either the SAP catalog pull source or the SAP catalog push integration will be more suitable for you.

-The following table presents pros and cons of these indexing methods.
+The following table presents the pros and cons of these indexing methods.

 Pull Push